isaackuek/isaackuek.me/_posts/2018-05-18-wait-staff-reviews.md

 #### Key takeaways

-- Diners usually leave reviews for establishments, but rarely include specifics about servers unless they've had excellent service.

-- When diners do review a restaurant, it's usually about the food or the entire dining experience.
+- Diners rarely leave but rarely include specifics about servers unless they've had excellent service.
+When diners do review a restaurant, it's usually about the food or the entire dining experience.
+> "I don't write Yelp reviews but would answer a quick email survey[about the dining experience] if they sent one.
+I don't spend more than 2-3 minutes on it though, so it has to be short." - Pennie

+- Diners would be inclined to include feedback if it's timely and accessible.
+> "I've had a server in Cancun ask for a review on TripAdvisor before.
+They're service was great and I said I'd leave a review, but I totally forgot about it when I got back to Seattle!" - Teresa

 - Wait staffs welcome feedback from customers, **but these aren't asked for during the interview process.**
 > "My interview relied a lot more on my personal references and my previous knowledge with cocktails and standard Vietnamese menu items.
 It's really about the people you know, so that helps out a lot too." - Timmy, Pho Bac Sup Shop